HCL-TECH-SOFTWARE/Domino-rest-api/docs/tutorial/walkthrough/lab-04.md

 # Lab 04 - Additional scope & schema

-Rationale: An external training provider shall get access to Name and Course, but neither cost nor approval flows
+Rationale: An external training provider shall get access to Name and Course, but neither cost nor approval flows.

 ## Duration 10 min

-## What you will learn
+## What you will learn:

-- A database can expose different sets of information based on different schema
+A database can expose different sets of information based on different schema.

 ## Prerequisites